HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 -   **Client-Side Caching Strategy**: We will leverage browser caching to minimize re-downloads for returning users.
     -   **Hashed Assets**: The Vite build process automatically generates filenames with content hashes (e.g., `main.[hash].js`).
 Our Caddy server **must** be configured to serve all hashed assets (JS, CSS, images) with an aggressive, long-term caching header: `Cache-Control: public, max-age=31536000, immutable`.
     -   **Entry Point**: The main `index.html` file **must** be served with a `Cache-Control: no-cache` header to ensure users always fetch the latest version of the application shell, which in turn will reference the latest hashed assets.

+-   **Asset Optimization Strategy**: To ensure a fast and efficient production build, the Vite build process will be configured for standard production optimizations.
+This includes:
+    -   **Tree-Shaking:** Automatically eliminates unused code from the final production bundles.
+    -   **Minification:** Minifies all JavaScript and CSS assets to reduce file size and improve network transfer times.
+    -   **Code-Splitting:** As detailed in the Loading Strategy, code is automatically split on a per-route basis.

 ### **2.2.
 Backend Performance**